PX4/PX4-user_guide/en/config/safety.md

 ## QGroundControl Safety Setup

 The *QGroundControl* Safety Setup page is accessed by clicking the *QGroundControl* icon, **Vehicle Setup**, and then **Safety** in the sidebar).
-This includes the most important failsafe settings (battery, RC loss etc.) and the settings for the return actions *Return* and *Land*.
+This includes the most important failsafe settings (battery, RC loss etc.) and the settings for the triggered actions *Return* and *Land*.

 ![Safety Setup(QGC)](../../assets/qgc/setup/safety/safety_setup.png)